-Acoustic instrument amplification is still a nacent field with a myriad of solutions and no silver bullet.
-Put another way, there is no near prefect solution such as the wide-diaphram condensor microphone has been in the recording world for acoustic guitars and voice.
-In fact, many musicians tell me that if you want a true representation of your instrument, go with a tradtional mic/mic stand pointed around the 12th fret and be prepared for feedback.
+Acoustic instrument amplification is still a nascent field with a myriad solutions and no silver bullet.
+Put another way, there is no ideal solution for acoustic guitar such as the wide-diaphragm condenser microphone used in studio recording.
+In fact, many musicians tell me that if you want a true representation of your instrument, go with a traditional mic/mic stand pointed around the 12th fret and be prepared for feedback.

 Even so, electronic pickups have been steadily improving- even in the last decade.
 For this reason, among others, we do not cut big holes in the instruments and install large 'barndoor' preamps or battery compartments which may be removed later.

 Blackbird uses the rechargeable Simple Jack preamp from MiSi, which offers the improved sound and convenience being battery-free mated with the industry standard Fishman Matrix pickup.
 L.R.
-Baggs Lyric internal mic systems have garnered quite a following.
-None of these systems are perfect and Lyric does require a 9v which is easily installed in El Capitan with access through the large sound hole.
+Baggs Lyric internal mic systems have also garnered quite a following.
+None of these systems are perfect.
+For instance the L.R.
+Baggs Lyric requires a 9v which is easily installed in El Capitan with access through the large sound hole.
 K&K also makes some nice passive undersound board transducers such as the pure mini, which sound great and don't require preamplification yet still have a strong signal.
-These however can be more difficult to handle in high SPLs (loud venues like playing with a drummer!) compared with undersaddle piezo pickups like the Fishman.
+These however can be more difficult to handle in high SPLs (loud venues like playing with a drummer!) compared with undersaddle piezo pickups.

 Related Post: Jeff Tweedy Gets A Blackbird Rider